gagansh7171/BugTrack/README.md

   GRANT ALL PRIVILEGES ON * . * TO '<<username>>'@'%%';
   FLUSH PRIVILEGES;
   ```
+  * Create database bug.
+  * Create settings.ini as given in the [example](./project/settings.ini.example)
   * Make sure ports 6379, 8000, 3000 are not in use.
   * Now navigate to Bug-Track-Master.
   ```